ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL: Why Cluster Wide Transactions}

-Usually, RavenDB's uses the multi-master model and applies a transaction on a single node first then asynchronously replicates the data to other members in the cluster.
+Usually, RavenDB uses the multi-master model and applies a transaction on a single node first, then it asynchronously replicates the data to other members in the cluster.
 This ensures that even in the presence of network partitions or hard failures, RavenDB is able to accept writes and safely keep them.